Croquis templates for sketching Fashion Flats! (videos in this post)

 Maybe you aren’t familiar with using a croquis to create your fashion flats. (see some below)

 Well, it isn’t that complicated.
-If you have a body or garment “template”, that simply means that you have a body or shape that you can use as a foundation to create all of your original sketches.
+If you have a body or garment “template”, that simply means that you have a body or shape that you can use as a foundation to create all of your original sketches to fit a single size.

-That way, your fashion flats will all be consistently scaled!
+That way, your fashion flats and designs will all be consistently scaled!

-So it’s really handy not to have to start entirely from scratch every time.
-You can create your own template, find one online that you like, subscribe for the free templates and ebook, or try the ones I included here on this page..
+It’s really handy not to have to start entirely from scratch every time.
+You can create your own template, or find one online that you like, sign up for the templates and ebook, or try the ones I included here on this page..

 What they have in common is that they were all sketched over one fashion sketch template/ croquis body (more on this page)